bigbrozer/awesomeness/docs/lists/godot.md

 - [godot_spatial_gardener](https://github.com/dreadpon/godot_spatial_gardener) — A plugin for painting plants and props on arbitrary 3D surfaces implemented in GDScript.

+- [Waterways](https://github.com/Arnklit/Waterways) — A tool to generate river meshes with flow and foam maps based on bezier curves.

 ## Tests

 - [WAT](https://github.com/AlexDarigan/WAT) — A Testing Plugin for Godot Game Engine